 A picture of the world around us at a point in the future when we have consistently achieved the organization’s purpose.

 The position we need to be in the market and the skills, systems and activities that get us, or keep us there.

 The set of actions we need to do to achieve our strategy (Strategic plan).

 When our people, their skills, the systems we’ve built and all their activities have a fit because they lead us to the vision.

 What is strategic alignment?

-Strategic alignment is when all aspects of our organisation are working together towards the strategic outcome in order to fulfil on the vision of the organisation.
+Strategic alignment is when all aspects of our organization are working together towards the strategic outcome in order to fulfil on the vision of the organization.

 Therefore, strategic alignment is executing our daily activities when;